One Canada Square: Light usage

-One Canada Square has been 'named and shamed' for being the top building to leave the lights on unnecessarily.
+One Canada Square has been "named and shamed" for being the top building to leave the lights on unnecessarily.
 The research carried out by the BBC's Inside Out programme found that on midnight Sunday, One Canada Square left more lights on than any other building in London.

 However, Canary Wharf Group said that some tenants have staff working around the clock, and 100% of the energy comes from renewable resources.

 Charity abseil events

 One Canada Square regularly holds charity abseiling events during weekends.
 Various charities are given permission to use the building for their abseil challenges to raise money.
 Participants abseil down from the pyramid roof to street level.
-Abseilers normally use only 2 ropes and have to put up with windy conditions at 800 feet, whilst enjoying the views of London as they abseil down the steel clad.
+Abseilers normally use only 2 ropes and have to put up with windy conditions at 800 feet, whilst enjoying the views of London as they abseil down the steel cladding.

 The first abseil was on 21 July 2001, when a team of Royal Marines, and members of various companies including a team led by David Levy from HSBC, and this team, raised in excess of £45,000 for 5 different children's charities.
 The event earned a World Record and was covered by BBC Record Breakers.